-Maths is taught daily using the Maths Mastery Approach.
-Mathematics Mastery is an engaging and accessible style of mathematics teaching, inspired by Singapore and Shanghai.
-The approach is designed to enhance understanding and enjoyment, as well as raise attainment for every child.
-For further information visit https://www.mathematicsmastery.org/our-approach/
+Maths is taught daily using the Maths Mastery Curriculum.
+Based on international evidence and practice the Mathematics Mastery Curriculum is an engaging and accessible style of mathematics teaching, inspired by those used in high performing countries including Finland, Singapore and Shanghai.

 Promoting British Values at Hundon Primary School